Ergodicity of the infinite swapping algorithm at low temperature: Setting, main results and applications

 \subsection{Application to sampling}

-It is well known that estimates on the Poincar\'e and log-Sobolev constant yield estimates of the rate of convergence to equilibrium of the underlying process.
-Applying to the isa, we obtain the following direct consequence of Theorem \ref{thm:PI} and Theorem \ref{thm:LSI}.
-We refer to \cite[Theorem 1.7]{Schthesis} for a proof in the setting of the overdamped Langevin dynamics.
-The argument directly carries over to the isa. \begin{corollary} Let $f_t$ be the relative density of the infinite swapping process \eqref{eq:infswap} at time $t$.
-Under the same assumptions as in Theorem \ref{thm:PI} it holds that
+It is well known that estimates on the Poincar\'e and the log-Sobolev constant yield estimates for the rate of convergence to equilibrium of the underlying process.
+Applying this to the isa, we obtain the following direct consequence of Theorem \ref{thm:PI} and Theorem \ref{thm:LSI}.
+We refer to \cite[Theorem 1.7]{Schthesis} for a proof in the setting of the over-damped Langevin dynamics.
+The argument directly carries over to the isa. \begin{corollary} Let $f_t$ be the relative density of the isa \eqref{eq:infswap} at time $t$ with respect to the invariant measure $\mu$. \begin{enumerate}[itemsep = 3 pt] \item[(i)] Under the same assumptions as in Theorem \ref{thm:PI}, it holds that